hobrien/Perl/README.md

 =========================================================================================
 t Folder of test datasets

-test.bl - two blast hits with names corresponding to test.fa, opposite strands
+test.bl - seqs 1,2,5 and 6 cluster (1 and 5 are opposite strand of 2 and 6) and 3 and 4 cluster (same strand)

-test.fa - two sequences (each 1225bp plus 220 -'s, 26 n's), second is the revcom of the first
+test.fa - two sequences (each 1225bp plus 220 -'s, 26 n's), names correspond to test.bl

 test.gtf -gtf with 5 exon features (3 match the same ref gene (2 consecutive), one does not match ref)